 3. Pin The Lightning Bolt On Harry

 Remember our Pin The Tail On The Male?
 We’d love to present to you the muggles version now!
-All you gotta do is give all players tiny paper lighting bolts, and place the poster of Harry Potter on the wall.
-Next, taking turns, everyone blindfolded has to spin a few times in place, and then try to put the lightning bolt on Harry’s forehead.
+All you gotta do is give all players tiny paper lighting bolts and place the poster of Harry Potter on the wall.
+Then, taking turns, everyone blindfolded has to spin a few times in place (10 times is just right), and then try to put the lightning bolt on Harry’s forehead.
 Whoever’s closest to the actual target, wins!

-Jenga has proven that it adds magic to the party, especially birthday ones!
+Jenga (and Drunk Jenga as well) has proven that it adds magic to the party, especially birthday ones!
 The tiles on this version of Jenga are all customized.
 Therefore, it features Hogwarts houses, and there’s one die that will tell you what tile you should move.
 Just as in all versions of this game, the goal is to draw and place tiles, without crushing the tower.
-Magically, you will climb the Hogwarts grand staircase and get in that competitive spirit.
-Ps. this is also a great Harry Potter gift idea for your girl!
+Magically, you will climb the Hogwarts Grand Staircase and get in that competitive spirit.
+Ps.
+This is also a great Harry Potter gift idea for your girl!

 We have an unhealthy addiction to movie drinking games.
-However, the Harry Potter one is undoubtedly one of our all times favorites!!!
-The game follows some simple rules: you take one sip, drink a shot, or finish your drink for specific statements and scenes.
+However, the Harry Potter one is undoubtedly one of our all-time loves!
+The game follows some simple rules: you take one sip, drink a shot, or finish your drink for specific words and scenes.
 Here are some of them: